The Long Lost (album)

-The Long Lost is the first studio album by American electronic musician Daedelus and their wife Laura Darlington under the name The Long Lost.
+The Long Lost is the debut studio album by American electronic musician Daedelus and their wife Laura Darlington under the name The Long Lost.
 It was released on Ninja Tune in 2009.

 Critical reception

 Tim Sendra of AllMusic gave the album 3.5 stars out of 5, saying: "It may not work for everyone, especially someone looking for the visceral thrills of a Daedelus record, but if you are captured, you will end up captivated by The Long Lost."
 August Howard of XLR8R gave the album a 7 out of 10, saying: "While The Long Lost may not be a groundbreaking effort, it's unquestionably a pleasant listen."
 David Abravanel of Cokemachineglow said: "Inevitably, boredom, cynicism, and even jealousy may arise as issues here, but it's hard not to be momentarily entranced by something so loving and so strange."